ben3636/duplicate-assassin-2.0/README.txt

 8. Process-Results-(DS)
-	-Used to run through results files from module 7 and move groups of potential duplicates through a "review" folder -User presses enter to move whatever is left in review folder to a folder called "Originals" and advance to the next set -User deletes what they don't want to keep from each set leaves what they do in place for the script to relocate to "Originals"
+	-Used to run through results files from module 7 and move groups of potential duplicates through a "review" folder -User presses enter to move whatever is left in review folder to a folder called "Originals" and advance to the next set -User deletes what they don't want to keep from each set leaves what they do in place for the script to relocate to the original folder
 9. Process
-	-Used to run through results files from modules (except 7) and move groups of potential duplicates through a "review" folder -User presses enter to move whatever is left in review folder to a folder called "Originals" and advance to the next set -User deletes what they don't want to keep from each set leaves what they do in place for the script to relocate to "Originals"
+	-Used to run through results files from modules (except 7) and move groups of potential duplicates through a "review" folder -User presses enter to move whatever is left in review folder to a folder called "Originals" and advance to the next set -User deletes what they don't want to keep from each set leaves what they do in place for the script to relocate to the original folder